Working in Bavaria

 Basics for working in Germany

-Here you will get practical advice on looking for and starting work in Germany.
+Here, you will find practical advice on searching for and starting work in Germany.

 You can frequently find local job offers on the Campus notice boards (first floor stairwell of Building A at Campus Rosenheim.